Dalas121/Heir_2_The_Throne/README.md

 	give Warven lots of XP, so we don't have to worry about remembering his XP from S30

 S42: Snow Plains
+	gain a flaming sword for Delfador?
+		Konrad already gets the Bloodaxe; don't give him a second melee option here maybe the sword requires magic to work think Gandalf: staff and sword
+	OOORRR, maybe the flaming sword can weaken Asheviewe in the Weldyn fight somehow?
 	(or maybe not; snow plains doesn't really fit with the theme of this section - weakening Asheviere)

 S43: Whitefangs